SimenB/stylint/README.md

 ### valid (default: false, boolean)
-Check that a property is a valid css or html property.
+Check that a property is a valid CSS or HTML property.
 Currently just checks properties, value checks will come soon.

 Example if true: `marg 0` will throw a warning, prefer `margin 0`